Orsted deal with US utility sets up offshore growth surge

-In November, UK-based cable supplier JDR Cable Systems and U.S. group McAllister Towing agree to develop a new U.S. East Coast offshore wind subsea power cable delivery and service base on McAllister quayside property.
+In November, UK-based cable supplier JDR Cable Systems and U.S. group McAllister Towing agreed to develop a new U.S. East Coast offshore wind subsea power cable delivery and service base on McAllister quayside property.

 The U.S. can use years of offshore infrastructure learnings in Europe to accelerate cost reductions in the coming years.

 In the UK, Europe's largest offshore wind power market, leading operators Orsted and Vattenfall are making large investments in port-side facilities and expanding remote vessel capabilities to optimize growing portfolios.

 Orsted will soon complete the construction of the U.K.'s largest offshore wind operations and maintenance (O&M) hub at Grimsby Royal Dock in north-east England.

 Orsted’s East Coast Hub will initially support the company’s 210 MW Westermost Rough, 573 MW Race Bank and 1.2 GW Hornsea 1 wind farms, employing over 400 staff on a long-term basis.
 The company has pledged to spend some 6 billion pounds ($7.8 billion) in the wider Humber area by 2019.